The list is organized into eight sections:

 - Stories of spiritual abuse

-If you wonder if your church is spiritually abusive, or if you suspect church leaders are engaging in cult-like practices, or if you think authoritarian power structures are in place at your church, this site can direct you to helpful sources.
+If you are wondering if your church or pastor is spiritually abusive, or if your church leaders are engaging in cult-like practices, or if authoritarian power structures are in place at your church, this site can direct you to helpful sources.